SimTheNep/Touhou_6_SD-90_MIDI_Collection/README.md

 * **MIDI Mode:** Native SD-90 Mode (Utilizing unique parameters not compatible with generic GS/GM2/XGlite modes).
 * **Data Header:** SysEx triggers initialized to prep the Studio Canvas engine before note playback begins.

+## System Exclusive (SysEx) Implementations

+1.  **SD-80/SD-90 Editor Mappings:** TFA, TVF, and custom Multi-FX (MFX) and Audio-FX (AFX) routines are preset at tick `00:00:00`.
+2.  **Part Control Strings:** Assigns the appropriate instrument sets across the 16 MIDI playback channels.

+### Playback Requirements
+For authentic rendering, it is highly recommended to stream these files out to an **actual physical Edirol SD-90 unit** via a software sequencer capable of raw SysEx processing (such as **Sekaiju** or **MIDITrail**).
+Soft-synths (like VirtualMIDISynth or generic Windows GS Wavetable) will not execute the embedded patch variations or hardware filtering commands properly.
+These MIDIs work on the **Edirol SD-80** in theory, but since it has **no AFX processing unit**, the sound will be much different.

 ---

 ## Soundtrack & Track List